LkGd/Hello-World/README.md

 # Hello-World
-Repository of learnings (from the beginning) \n
+Repository of learnings (from the beginning)
-Just learning by doing (getting started with GitHub) \n
+Just learning by doing (getting started with GitHub)